geo-smart/geo-smart.github.io/README.md

 <br><br>
 The easiest and safest way to do this would be to just delete all the contents of the docs folder before you build.

-To change the header, go to the header.html file and modify it there.
-This will automatically affect every page on the site, since the header.html is dynamically added by a script on page load.
+To change the header, go to the header.js file and modify it there.
+This will automatically affect every page on the site, since the header.js is automatically replaces itself on page load.

 #### TODO